traitecoevo/mortality_bci/docker/README.md

              "R/utils.R")
 obj <- queue("rrq", redis_host="redis", packages=packages, sources=sources)

-tasks <- tasks_growth(iter = 10) # Set to 20 for testing, set to 1000 for actual deployment
+tasks <- tasks_growth(iter = 10) # Set to 10 for testing, set to 1000 for actual deployment
 create_dirs(unique(dirname(tasks$filename)))
-enqueue_bulk(tasks, model_compiler, obj)
+res <- enqueue_bulk(tasks, model_compiler, obj)
 ```

+Things to note here:

+* `redis_host="redis"` points the queue at Redis running on the machine "redis", which is the name of the linked container
+* The queue name is `rrq` but tou can use whatever you fancy.

+Which will display a progress bad with a spinner on the right hand side.

 Third, we create workers that ask for, and then undertake, jobs from the controller.
-We:
+Because the controller is still running (it actually does not ned to be), you'll need to open a new terminal window, also in the project root.

 ```
-eval "$(docker-machine env mem6GB)" docker run --link mortality_bci_redis:redis -v ${PWD}:/root/mortality_bci -t traitecoevo/mortality_bci:latest rrqueue_worker --redis-host redis rrq
+eval "$(docker-machine env mem6GB)" docker run --rm --link mortality_bci_redis:redis -v ${PWD}:/root/mortality_bci -t traitecoevo/mortality_bci:latest rrqueue_worker --redis-host redis rrq
 ```

+The arguments here are identical to the controller above, except for the command to run within the container:

+* `rrqueue_worker --redis-host redis rrq`

+The `rrqueue_worker` command is built into `rrqueue` and creates a worker, looking for Redis on the host "redis" (which is the linked container) and reading jobs from the queue "rrq" (which is what the controller added jobs to above).

 If you want to run multiple workers, open up more terminal tabs/windows and run the above code.
 (Currently we can only run 2 workers because the jobs require a lot of memory, due to compiling C++ code and rstan being a memory hungry monster).